D4AR/AutoPingTool/README.md

 ```

 ## FAQ
-`nQuestion.
+ Question.
 What happens if i enter an invalid IP?
 `n Answer.
 It shall display as DOWN as for the IP cannot be reached.